-The applicable Percentage is determined by a client's total Managed Asset Amount.
-The Asset Management fee is then calculated using the applicable Percentage multiplied consistently across the Managed Asset Amount.
-For example, if Lido is managing a client's total assets of \$3 million (Managed Asset Amount), the applicable Percentage would be 1% and that 1% would be applied to \$3 million.
+The applicable Annualized Percentage is determined by a client's total Managed Asset Amount.
+The Asset Management fee is then calculated using the applicable Annualized Percentage multiplied by the Managed Asset Amount.
+For example, if Lido is managing a client's total assets of \$3 million (Managed Asset Amount), an Annualized Percentage of 1% would apply, resulting in an annualized fee calculated as 1% of \$3 million.
 This fee schedule applies only to Lido's Asset Management fee.
-Other fees, such as those charged by custodians, TPAMs, or sub-advisors, will be in addition to the Asset Management fee.
-11 Clients are
+Other fees, such as those charged by custodians, TPAMs, or sub-advisors, will be in addition to the Asset Management fee or the other applicable asset management fee described below in "Other Asset Management Fees."
+Clients are charged a minimum Asset Management fee of \$2,500 per quarter (\$10,000 annually), except as otherwise noted below in "Other Asset Management Fees."
+Please note that when a client's total managed asset amount is less than \$800,000, the minimum fee paid equals more than 1.25% of the managed assets.